raveljs/ravel/README.md

     };
   }

-  @mapping(Routes.GET, '/app') // bind this method to an endpoint and verb with @mapping
+  @mapping(Routes.GET, 'app') // bind this method to an endpoint and verb with @mapping.
+This one will become GET /app
   @before('middleware1','middleware2') // use @before to place middleware before appHandler appHandler(ctx) {
     // ctx is just a koa context!
-    ctx.body = '<!DOCTYPE html><html><body>Hello World!</body></html>';
+Have a look at the koa docs to see what methods and properties are available. ctx.body = '<!DOCTYPE html><html><body>Hello World!</body></html>';
     ctx.status = 200;
   }